 If there was a "money word of the year" for 2021, it would be inflation.
 In December, the Consumer Price Index (which tracks the average cost of things like food, housing, and transportation costs) increased 7% year-over-year, the fastest rise since 1982.

 Expect it to be a 2022 thing, too.
-While no one knows for sure, many experts predict inflation will keep going strong through at least the first half of 2022.
+While no one knows for sure, many experts predict inflation will keep going strong through most of the year.
 That's thanks to supply-chain disruptions and product and worker shortages continuing, pushing prices upward.
 (Reminder: low supply + high demand = rising prices.)

 Yeah, not great.
 If your budget is based on old price tags and habits, hit refresh.
 Make a new spending plan according to your current priorities and needs, plus some cushion for higher prices.
 Don't forget to add in short-term savings and long-term goals, like retirement.
 If there's not enough money to go around — or you want more to spend on your goals or fun stuff — it's time to create more wiggle room.

 You aren't generic, but many cheaper items are.
 Swapping the name brand for a store brand could save you an average of 25%.
 Check out tools like Basket and MyGroceryDeals.com to look up in-store and online prices before you start shopping.

 How you pay matters.
 If you spend a lot on certain categories like gas, restaurants or groceries, consider opening a rewards card that gives you points or cash back.
 Some offer as much as 5% back in certain spending categories.
 Be sure to stick to your budget so you can pay your entire balance each month and avoid accruing more money in interest than you got from card benefits.
 For other spending, using cash could save you.
 Studies show that handing over cash stings more than swiping plastic, so you're less likely to overspend.